joepareti54/NLP_experiments/README.md

 I am using an NLP code that uses embeddings in Glove to summarize a Wall Street Journal article that I know very well.
 This is in the notebook codeA_0.ipynb where 'A' stands for advanced

-For comparison, I amdoing the same exercise but this time using a pythhon library that does tokenization.
+For comparison, I am doing the same exercise but this time using a python library that does tokenization.
 This is in the notebook code_0.ipynb

 # use the code in this site